Accursio Sabella's Ancestors

 Pietro and Aurelia had at least ten documented children, but only nine have documented mother church baptism records.
 Their oldest son Lorenzo, was named after his paternal grandfather and is documented in his parents 1747 tax record mentioned above and in his own marriage record.
 Lorenzo probably born about 1737, may have been baptized in another Sciacca church, but those records are not available for research.
 On his May 31, 1767, Sciacca marriage record to Giuseppa Rizzuto, his parents are clearly listed as Petri Maniscalco and Aurelia SanFilippo.
 The other nine children baptized at the mother church are as follows — Lucia Vincenzia, born on April 16, 1739, and baptized the next day, was named after Pietro’s mother and died almost 3 months later on July 12, 1739; Giovanni, named after his maternal grandfather was born and baptized as Joannus on August 20, 1740; Michele, mentioned on the tax record, was born and baptized as Michael Vincenius on the evening of September 29, 1741, married Giuseppa Farina and died at 79 years old on April 19, 1821; Luciana Maria was born on August 3, 1746, baptized the next day and married Michelangelo La Rocca, the brother of ancestor Filippa La Rocca on January 27, 1777, the same day her brother ancestor Vincenzo Maniscalco married Filippa; Giovanni Antonio was born and baptized as Joannes Antonius Albertus on the evening of October 13, 1749, and died at 23 months old on September 16, 1751; ancestor Vincenzo; another Giovanni Antonino was born and baptized as Joannes Antonius on March 7, 1756, married Anna Maria Corrao on January 12, 1783, and died at 75 years old on January 1, 1832; Aloisius Joseph was born on July 14, 1758, and baptized the next day; and Lucia Maria, who was born on August 5, 1761, and baptized the next day.

-Pietro died at the age of 61 and was buried on July 16, 1771.
-His Sciacca mother church death and burial record states he was about 66 years old and was buried there.
-(Mouse over and click on his Latin church death and burial record image lower left to enlarge in a new window or tab.)
-Aurelia died thirteen years later on August 13, 1784, at the age of 66.
-Her mother church death and burial record is in her married name, Aurelia Maniscalco, states she is about 70 years old and was buried at the convent of St. Francesco.
-(Mouse over and click on her Latin church death and burial record image lower right to enlarge in a new window or tab.)
+Pietro died in his home at the age of 61 and was buried on July 16, 1771, in the Sciacca mother church cemetery.
+His mother church burial record states he was about 66 years old.
+(Mouse over and click on his Latin church burial record lower left to enlarge in a new window or tab.)
+Aurelia died thirteen years later and was buried outside the city in the Convent of St. Francisco church cemetery on August 13, 1784, at the age of 66.
+Her mother church burial record lists her as, Aurelia Maniscalco, about 70 years old.
+(Mouse over and click on her Latin church burial record lower right to enlarge in a new window or tab.)
 Unfortunately, nothing more is known about them.

 ~<Back to Chart >~

-Lorenzo Maniscalco was probably born in Sciacca, Agrigento, Sicilia, Italy, t Pasquale Maniscalco and his wife, whose name is uncertain.
+Lorenzo Maniscalco was probably born in Sciacca, Agrigento, Sicilia, Italy, to Pasquale Maniscalco and his wife, whose name is uncertain, but is most likely Filippa Migliore.
 His parent's names come from his marriage document, which may have an incorrect mother’s name, Antonina, as there are no Sciacca records for a couple named Pasquale and Antonia Maniscalco.
 But there is an August 10, 1658, Sciacca mother church baptism record for a Michael Laurenzo Joannes with parents Pasquale and Filippa Maniscalco.
-(Mouse over and click on his Latin church baptism record image upper right to enlarge in a new window or tab.)
-This researcher believes they are Lorenzo's parents.
+(Mouse over and click on his Latin church baptism record upper right to enlarge in a new window or tab.)
+This researcher believes they are Lorenzo's parents, as Lorenzo named his first daughter Filippa.
 Another possibility is he may have been from another town, but usually that is noted on marriage documents.

-On October 27th, 28th and what looks like November 1st of 1680, church banns were read for Lorenzo to marry Luciana Trapani.
-She was born in Sciacca and baptized as Luciana Anna Antonia at the mother church there on September 11, 1666, the daughter of Vito Trapani and his wife Margherita Sutera.
-(Mouse over and click on her Latin church baptism record image lower right to enlarge in a new window or tab.)
+On October 27th, 28th and November 1st of 1680, church banns were read for Lorenzo to marry Luciana Trapani.
+She was born in Sciacca and baptized as Luciana Anna Antonia in the mother church parish there on September 11, 1666, the daughter of Vito Trapani and his wife Margherita Sutera.
+(Mouse over and click on her Latin church baptism record lower right to enlarge in a new window or tab.)
+She is also the older sister to ancestor Calogero.
 Twenty-two year-old Lorenzo and 14 year-old Luciana were married on November 4, 1680, at the mother church in Sciacca.
-(Mouse over and click on their Latin church marriage record image upper left to enlarge in a new window or tab.)
+(Mouse over and click on their Latin church marriage record upper left to enlarge in a new window or tab.)

-Seven Sciacca mother church baptism records have been found for the children of Lorenzo and Luciana Maniscalco as follows — Calogero Pasquale, named after the patron saint of Sciacca and his paternal grandfather, was born and baptized on December 22, 1682; Pasquale, named after his paternal grandfather was born on August 31, 1685, and baptized the next day as Paschalis Lorentius Vitus; Anna Maria was born and baptized on February 1, 1697; Giuseppe was born on the evening of September 24, 1702 and baptized as Joseph Vitus the next day, married Rosa Verde in Sciacca, the daughter of ancestors Francesca Vela and Carlo Verde and died there on July 27, 1757; Margarita Angelica, named after her maternal grandmother, was born and baptized on July 20, 1705; ancestor Pietro; and a daughter named Anna Margarita who was born on October 1, 1712, and baptized the next day.
+Ten Sciacca mother church baptism records have been found for the children of Lorenzo and Luciana Maniscalco as follows — Calogero Pasquale, named after the patron saint of Sciacca and his paternal grandfather, was born and baptized on December 22, 1682; Pasquale, named after both of his grandfathers was born on August 31, 1685, baptized as Paschalis Lorentius Vitus the next day, and married Giovanna, the daughter of ancestors Didaci and Caterina Guardino on February 26, 1713; Filippa was born on the evening of August 20, 1691, baptized the next day as Philippa Cath’a Anna, after her maternal grandmother, and on November 10, 1709, married Vincenzo Bonanno, the son of ancestor Caterina Cusumano and her first husband Vito; Antonina Anna was born on the morning of September 6, 1694, and baptized that same day; Anna Maria was born on the morning of February 1, 1697, and baptized that same day; Giovanni was born and baptized as Joannis Fran’co on December 18, 1699; Giuseppe was born on the evening of September 24, 1702, baptized as Joseph Vitus the next day, and in 1726 married Rosa Verde in Sciacca, the daughter of ancestors Francesca Vela and Carlo Verde; Margarita Angelica, named after her maternal grandmother, was born and baptized on July 20, 1705; ancestor Pietro; and lastly a daughter named Anna Margarita who was born on October 1, 1712, and baptized the next day.

 ~< Back to Chart >~